If you have any questions that are NOT answered below, please contact Ashley Hamilton via E-mAIL or at 304-391-5000

 Class schedules can be found on our website.
 We do have several facilities throughout the state, so please be sure to select the facility in your area from the navigation to ensure you are viewing the correct schedule for your child.

-The First Tee of West Virginia observes all Federal Holidays.
-Our offices will be closed.
-There will be NO classes offered during federal holiday closures.
-Coaches will give reminders, however we have noted all re-scheduled classes due to Federal Holidays on the initial website listings.
+The First Tee of West Virginia observes the following Federal Holidays: New Year’s Day, Good Friday, Memorial Day, Independence Day, Labor Day , Thanksgiving Day and Christmas Day.
+The WVGA / TFTWV offices will be closed and there will be NO classes offered during holiday closures.
+Coaches will give reminders, however we have noted all re-scheduled classes due to Holidays on the initial website listings.

 Is there class during Inclement Weather?